geekpnx/django_project_structure/README.md

 # **Extra Info**

- - To create app, you need to go to 'apps' folder, with the commmand:
+ - To create app, you need to go to 'apps' folder.
+ 	-  With the commmand:

   		`cd apps`

+ - In this folder,
- - In this folder you run, the command
+ 	- run the command

   		`python3 ../manage.py startapp appname`